Last updated: May 2026

 The future of AI infrastructure in Europe

 Europe is defining an AI model built around transparency and governance.
 AI infrastructure decisions are becoming strategic, encompassing sovereignty, compliance, and long-term market access.
+Adapting architecture early means a better position to work with enterprise clients and regulated industries as the sovereign AI processes continue to grow.

 Share on: